 I am a notary and can review, notarize, witness and send to KPERS via secured upload.
 Once you have completed your forms and have the required documents for proof of birth and proof of name change, you may contact me to make an appointment and I can assist you with finalizing your KPERS Application.

 - Your KPERS Retirement Date is always on the 1st of the month.

 - You cannot physically work in the month that you retire.

-- On Page 13, Part D your signature needs to be notarized.
+- On Page 19 Part E your signature needs to be notarized.

-- On Page 13, Part D If you check married, your spouse must sign under Part E and have their signature notarized.
+- On Page 19, Part F If you check married, your spouse must sign under Part F and have their signature notarized.